Rogan Josh Recipe (Lamb Rogan Josh)

 There are various interpretations of the name which I learnt.
 Rogan, pronounced as “roughan” means “oil or ghee” in Persian, while in Urdu, it may mean “brown or red”.
 On the other hand, “Josh” (jus) refers “to braise” or “stew”.
 Other meaning may be the intense heat.
 So Rogan josh may mean one that is “stewed or braised in ghee”.

-Traditionally, Rogan josh was prepared by slow-cooking meat over a low heat for several hours.
-In the recent times, a pressure cooker is used for cooking the meat quickly.
+Like Nihari and Hyderabadi Marag, traditionally Rogan josh is prepared by slow-cooking meat over a low heat for several hours.
+In the recent times, a pressure cooker is used to cook the meat quickly.

 But nothing can beat the slow cooked rogan josh.
 When the meat is simmered, it lends the dish a deep and substantial flavor that is also unique.
 Slow cooking seeps the marrow from the bones into the gravy making it thicker and delicious.